How to manage ISA subscriptions

 Where a flexible ISA has current year subscriptions only, any withdrawals over and above the amount subscribed (for example, income or capital growth) can only be replaced in that ISA.

-Where a withdrawal, or internal transfer, closes a flexible ISA no replacement of any previous year funds withdrawn but not replaced in the current year will be possible unless the manager re-opens the ISA.
-Find out more about when can an ISA be closed.
+Where a withdrawal, or internal transfer closes a flexible ISA, replacement of any previous year funds withdrawn but not replaced in the current year will be not possible, unless the manager re-opens the ISA.
+Find out more about when an ISA can be closed.

-Income paid away outside of a flexible ISA under the terms and conditions of the account, or under the instruction of the account investor, will count as withdrawals which can be replaced without counting towards the subscription limit.
+Income paid away outside of a flexible ISA will count as withdrawals, which can be replaced without counting towards the subscription limit under the:

 Withdrawals of cash that cannot be replaced without counting towards the annual subscription limit include the following:

-Where a flexible ISA is transferred, the old manager must provide the new manager with the ‘net’ subscriptions in the current year and the date of the first subscription counting towards the subscription limit, less any amount withdrawn.
+Where a flexible ISA is transferred, the old manager must provide the new manager with both the:

 Where the net current year subscriptions are £nil, and managers are unable to override the Bacs default date of first subscription of 6 April, the transfer should proceed using the default date of 6 April.

-For ISA managers not offering flexibility, where flexible ISAs are transferred in and their systems do not allow for the capture of a date of first subscription with £nil current year subscriptions, managers should not capture or report the 6 April date of first subscription.
+- their systems do not allow for the capture of a date of first subscription with £nil current year subscription

 Where a flexible ISA is transferred with ‘net’ current year subscriptions of £nil the ability to replace any current year income withdrawn prior to the transfer will be lost.